-With MukoCell®, there now exists a treatment option for urethral repair that uses the patient’s own cells as a transplant, a truly gentle alternative to conventional transplantation solutions.
+With MukoCell®, there now exists a treatment option for urethral reconstruction that uses the patient’s own cells as a transplant, a truly gentle alternative to conventional transplantation solutions.
 The replacement tissue is cultured from the patient’s own cells, incorporated into the surrounding tissue within a short amount of time and develops into new, fully functional urethral tissue.
 To harvest the seed transplant, a small piece of the patient’s buccal mucosa is removed under local anesthesia (see figure).

 Small biopsy instead of large-scale removal of oral mucosa

 The use of an autologous transplant has significant advantages for the patient because taking a biopsy is for the most part pain-free and without complications.
 The conventional extraction of native buccal mucosa and any of the complications that may follow (such as pain, bleeding, paresthesias, contractures, deformities of the mouth, difficulty with eating, drinking and speaking, permanent salivation, etc.) are avoided.
 Taking only a few cells from the buccal mucosa also reduces the length of the surgery and the time under anesthesia, thus simplifying the surgical technique.
 The costs for transplant use and patient care remain unchanged.